 Nanochromis is a genus of small, slim-bodied cichlids from the Central Congo Basin in Western Africa.
 They’ve been known to aquarists for many years and are prized by experienced fish keepers.
 They are attractive fish with a high degree of sexual dimorphism.
-They are cave spawners that usually form strong pair bonds when breeding.
-They originate from very soft, acidic waters and may need the same conditions to thrive in an aquarium.
-They are omnivores and need vegetative material in their diet.
+Nanochromis are cave spawners that usually form strong pair bonds when breeding.
+Nanochromis originate from very soft, acidic waters and may need the same conditions to thrive in an aquarium.
+Some species are adapted to living in fast water and are captured from areas of rapids.
+All species are omnivores and vegetative material should be included in their diet.

 - Nanochromis are very slender in proportion to their length.
-Most species reach a total length of less than 4 inches.
+Some species can reach a total length of nearly 4 inches but most are smaller than this..

 - Females are shorter in length and normally have shorter and rounder fins.

-- Females exhibit obvious round bellies that range from faint to vibrant, and red to violet.
+- Females exhibit obvious round bellies that range from red to violet and the color varies from faint to vibrant.

 - All species are found only in the Congo Basin